billra/billra.com/readme.md

 ## Task List

-- any keypress in help will switch to editor
+- x any keypress in help will switch to editor
-- version number
+- x author and version number
+- preserve selection over F5
 - empty content hint
 - settings: spell check, start in editor
 - move to billra for publishing